0x50-0x42/latex/notes/shortnote7.md

 \intro{extra}{session}
        % #1      #2
 ```
 `extra` will be emphasized and `session` will appear bold.
-So, whatever text we put within `{ }` of the custom command are all arguments. `#1`, `#2`, are basically argument calls that will basically get replaced by the text placed within the corresponding number of braces of the custom command.
+So, whatever text we put within `{ }` of the custom command are all arguments. `#1`, `#2`, are basically argument calls that will get replaced by the text placed within the corresponding number of braces of the custom command.
 * Click [here](https://waterprogramming.wordpress.com/2021/10/05/make-latex-easier-with-custom-commands/) to see more.

 ---